 Paul D. MacLean's triune brain model was introduced to me in 1984.
 It was part of an in-service training for the staff of an alcohol treatment agency where I was working as an outpatient alcohol counselor.
 MacLean was a neuroscientist and chief of the Laboratory of Brain Evolution and Behavior at the National Institute of Mental Health.
 He developed a new evolutionary approach to understanding the human brain.
 He believed that our brain contained elements of our evolutionary past from reptiles, older herd mammals, and newer primate mammals.
 Those three "layers" of neural development become one brain in human beings: a triune brain.
 Consequently, with our inheritance of ancestral brain types, we also inherited ancestral behaviors.
+In this book I will describe my adaptation of MacLean's idea of the triune brain into a new "quadrune mind" model of human nature.

 MacLean understood that the brains of extant species have been significantly modified from their evolutionary ancestors.
 But it was the similarities that remained that were helpful to understand human behaviors within an evolutionary context.
 The quadrune mind asks, "How is it neurologically possible for human beings to cold-heartedly condemn fellow human beings to a lifetime of suffering-to generations of suffering-for the petty purpose of money, power, and privilege for themselves.
-The quadrune mind perspective is that there is enough similarity among the brains of ourselves, primates, mammals, and reptiles to account for the complete range of "human" behaviors (minds) from the callous disregard of all life to one's self-sacrifice for strangers.
+The quadrune mind perspective is that there is enough similarity among the brains of ourselves, primates, mammals, and reptiles to account for the complete range of "human" behaviors (minds), from the callous disregard of all life to one's self-sacrifice for strangers.

-When neuroscientists threw out MacLean's triune brain bathwater,ii they also threw out a genius neurophilosophy-of-mind baby.
+When American neuroscientists threw out MacLean's triune brain bathwater, they also threw out a genius neurophilosophy-of-mind baby.
 This book is about introducing you to that baby.
-I hope that you will come to believe this new way of thinking about human nature has a promising future and you will wish to help it grow strong.
+I hope that you will come to believe this new way of thinking about human nature has a promising future, and you will wish to help it grow strong.

 I am not attempting to make an authoritative argument to convince you that the quadrune mind is the greatest approach to understanding consciousness and human nature ever devised.
-My daughter, Kerri, and I have made our best arguments for the model on our website,iii including our blog posts.
+My daughter, Kerri, and I have made our best arguments for the model on our website, iii including our blog posts.
 (See Appendix A for a complete list of our blog posts.)
 As a non-scholar in neuroscience, philosophy, and theology, I appropriately do not feel qualified to make an authoritative argument for the quadrune mind based on professional specialization.
-I just happen to be the person "chosen" by these ideas to be their host.iv With a Ph.D. in applied behavioral studies and experience as a licensed psychologist, I might describe myself as a "human behavior generalist." v Or, even though my undergraduate degree is in psychology, it was my philosophy minor courses that I really loved and is part of my life-long interest in philosophy, vi so I might identify myself as a "citizen philosopher."vii
+I just happen to be the person "chosen" by these ideas to be their host.
+With a Ph.D. in applied behavioral studies and experience as a licensed psychologist, I might describe myself as a "human behavior generalist."
+Or, even though my undergraduate degree is in psychology, it was my philosophy minor courses that I really loved and are part of my life-long interest in philosophy, or I might identify myself as a "citizen philosopher."